 with $\alpha=\frac{x+\zeta_{1}(y)}{(x+\zeta_{1}(y))^{2}+\zeta_{2}(y)}$.
-That is, case (1) and (2) for $\alpha$ do not happen.
+That is, cases (1) and (2) for $\alpha$ do not happen.
 Therefore, the extended coordinates beyond the singular curve are also normal coordinates.
-And the formula of $\alpha$ shows that the part on the other side of the singular curve is of type III.
+The formula of $\alpha$ shows that the part on the other side of the singular curve is of type III.
 This completes the proof of Theorem \ref{main10}.